Zahinize/frontend-learnings/docs/JavaScript.md

 -   **Carakan - Opera (version < 15)**

-    -   This engine was used in the older version of the Opera browser before the company adopted Google's V8 engine and deprecated their own.
+    -   This engine was used in the older version of the Opera browser before the company adopted Google's V8 engine and deprecated its own.

 -   **Chakra - Microsoft**
-    -   This engine was used in the Internet Explorer and older version of Microsoft Edge browsers before the company adopted Google's V8 engine and deprecated their own.
+    -   This engine was used in the Internet Explorer and older version of Microsoft Edge browsers before the company adopted Google's V8 engine and deprecated its own.

 **Source**